Synopsis

 Anne Sigmon Lightning Book Photo

-On January 30, 2002, I stepped out of the shower and into a nightmare.
-In an instant, my mind was wiped clean: I forgot my husband’s name, my address, or how to call 9-1-1.
+On January 30, 2002, I stepped out of the shower and into the twin nightmares of stroke and out-of-control autoimmune disease.
+In an instant, my mind was wiped clean: I forgot my husband’s name, my address, or how to call 911.
+Even though I had no obvious risk factors, I had suffered a career-ending, life-redefining stroke at only forty-eight years old.

-I soon discovered that I was the victim of “hidden” risk factors that primarily affect women–migraine, miscarriage, common clotting disorders and autoimmune disease–risks that every woman should understand but, like me, most do not.
-For the rest of my life, doctors told me, I would teeter over a precarious chasm–keeping my blood thin enough to prevent another stroke, not so thin as to provoke fatal bleeding.
+Soon, I discovered that I was the victim of “hidden” risk factors that primarily affect women—migraine, miscarriage, common clotting disorders, and autoimmune disease—risks that every woman should understand but, like me, most do not.

 The hard part was to find–and accept–a new view of myself.